 One barrier to monitoring air quality in cities is that the required infrastructure has been limited due to the high installation and operational costs of fixed environmental observation stations.
 However, advances in IoT and sensor technologies have led to the development of lower cost, modular stations that can capture data and transfer it to the cloud in real-time.
 This also enables air quality data to be applied more easily to additional, related data sets, such as weather and traffic.

-An example of this emerging technology is our modular WeatherMesh stations for monitoring and forecasting environmental conditions.
-WeatherMesh is significantly lower in cost than traditional roadside weather and environmental stations (RWIS), and its modular design enables it to be deployed on existing infrastructure (such as street lights or traffic lights) or with additional sensors (such as air quality).
+An example of this emerging technology are fixed modular stations for monitoring and forecasting environmental conditions.
+These stations are significantly lower in cost than traditional roadside weather and environmental stations (RWIS), and their modular design enables it to be deployed on existing infrastructure (such as street lights or traffic lights) or with additional sensors (such as air quality).

-We recently showcased our WeatherMesh stations at IoT in Action, demonstrating its modular design, gateway application, real-time data dashboards and forecasting capabilities.
+We recently showcased these stations at IoT in Action, demonstrating their modular design, gateway application, real-time data dashboards and forecasting capabilities.
 At the event, Live Earth, a Fathym partner, demonstrated our environmental forecast data fused with multiple data sets.
 By gaining insight into current weather conditions, pollutants and sources of air quality disruption on a highly localized level, we can better understand how to develop intelligent and informed mitigation strategies.